 I was telling to Mrs Arsnworth the strange things which were happening to me since I arrived in London, at least one year ago.
 I had never had in mind none of those small incidents but since she entered in my life I felt everything in this world had an explanation: a logical one, regardless of what some of you could think.
 I was going to tell her what had happened last Friday on the newspaper when she just said: “Oh, dear…” And without to have the opportunity of to say anything else, she took my cup of tea and she added some lemon and extra honey to it.

 “That’s much better, dear.
 You must drink it that way for a while.
 Now, let me see your neck.”
 She stood up, put her tiny glasses on and before I even noticed, she was inspecting my neck and ears moving my shirt and sweater without any qualm.
 After a quick examination, she said “Ah ha!
 Here it is!”

 “It’s a mosquito bite.
 On these days they’re extremely annoying at night.”

 “No, it’s not, my dear, that’s what you thought it is, but it’s not at all that.”
 She took the lemon slice and she rubbed it on my neck.
 It really hurt and I protested about that.
 “Don’t be a child!
 Look!”
 She showed me the lemon slice, it had become purple.
 She threw it directly to the chimney fire and some purplish and green flames devoured the piece of citric.
 It made a spooky noise.
 Almost, I am sure I could have heard a languid cunning whisper saying “To the hell with you and with all who burn me.”

 “What was that?”

 I obeyed her instructions.
-If there was something that I have learnt from that woman on the past months was that she was right.
-“Could you please, explain me what was that?”
+If there was something that I have learnt from that woman over the past months was that she was right.
+“Could you please, explain to me what was that?”